shivammathur/setup-php/README.md

 ## :scroll: License

 The scripts and documentation in this project are released under the [MIT License](LICENSE "License for shivammathur/setup-php").
-This project has multiple [dependencies](https://github.com/shivammathur/setup-php/network/dependencies "Dependencies for this PHP Action") and uses [various works](#bookmark-this-action-uses-the-following-works "Tools used by this action").
+This project has multiple [dependencies](#dependencies "Dependencies for this PHP Action").
 Their licenses can be found in their respective repositories.

 ## :+1: Contributions

 Contributions are welcome!
 See [Contributor's Guide](.github/CONTRIBUTING.md "shivammathur/setup-php contribution guide").
 If you face any issues while using this or want to suggest a feature/improvement, create an issue [here](https://github.com/shivammathur/setup-php/issues "Issues reported").

-## :sparkling_heart: Support this project
+## :sparkling_heart: Support This Project

 If this action helped you.